Open-Mob-Timer/open-mob-timer/README.md

 ## [First Time Setup](#first-time-setup)
 ### Install Node Modules
 - `npm install`
-There's some configuration to do before the app can be run locally.
 ### SQL Server Express and Database Initialization
 The following steps should only need to be performed for first time setup.
 #### Enable SQL Server Browsing